Evidence 0

 For the organisation: informal investigation by a line manager — outside the procedural framework — is a direct route to any subsequent finding being challenged on procedural grounds.

 The ACAS Code of Practice on Disciplinary and Grievance Procedures treats this distinction as foundational.
-A subsequent grievance finding based on contaminated witness accounts will often be set aside.
+A grievance finding based on contaminated witness accounts will often be set aside.

 For Tom: his confidentiality request has been broadened to the HR Director before he has been asked.